seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 O sun, thy uprise shall I see no more:
 Fortune and Antony part here; even here
 Do we shake hands.
 All come to this?
 The hearts
-That spaniel’d me at heels, to whom I gave
+That spaniel'd me at heels, to whom I gave
 Their wishes, do discandy, melt their sweets
-On blossoming Caesar; and this pine is bark’d,
+On blossoming Caesar; and this pine is bark'd,
-That overtopp’d them all.
-Betray’d I am:
+That overtopp'd them all.
+Betray'd I am:
-O this false soul of Egypt! this grave charm,–
+O this false soul of Egypt! this grave charm,--
-Whose eye beck’d forth my wars, and call’d them home;
+Whose eye beck'd forth my wars, and call'd them home;
-Whose bosom was my crownet, my chief end,–
+Whose bosom was my crownet, my chief end,--
 Like a right gipsy, hath, at fast and loose,
 Beguiled me to the very heart of loss.
 What, Eros, Eros!